Search and discovery on YouTube

 The algorithm follows the audience

 YouTube tries to match each viewer to the videos they are most likely to watch and enjoy.
 With over 400 hours of video uploaded every minute, that can be a challenge.
 YouTube’s recommendations systems provide a real-time feedback loop to cater to each viewer and their varying interests.
-It learns from over 80 billion bits of feedback from the audience daily to understand how to serve the right videos to the right viewers at the right time.
 Our goal is to get people to watch more videos that they enjoy so that they come back to YouTube regularly.

 Creators often ask, “What kind of videos does the algorithm like most?”
 Our systems have no opinion about what type of video you make, and doesn’t favor any particular format.
 Rather, they try their best to follow the audience by paying attention to things like: